microsoft/FluidFramework/docs/content/docs/_index.md

 ## What is Fluid Framework?

-Fluid Framework is a collection of client libraries for building applications with distributed state.
+Fluid Framework is a collection of client libraries for distributing and syncing state.
 These libraries allow multiple clients to create and operate on shared, synchronized data structures using coding patterns similar to those used to work with local data.